isomerpages/cris-scri/_anah/ANAH Masterclass 2025/About this Masterclass.md

 ---
 <p><strong>Important update</strong>: The ANAH Masterclass 2025 will no longer
 run as a separate one-day event.
-Instead, it has been incorporated into the ASEAN Federation of Endocrine Societies (AFES) Congress 2025 programme.</p>
+Instead, it has been incorporated into the ASEAN Federation of Endocrine Societies (AFES) Congress 2025 programme, from 14 to 16 November 2025.</p>
 <p>To attend the ANAH sessions, please register for the AFES conference
 <a href="https://afes2025vietnam.com/en/registerinfo/" rel="noopener nofollow" target="_blank">here</a>.</p>
 <p>Programme details will be updated on both the AFES and ANAH websites soon.